thomasvaeth/thomasvaeth.github.io/_posts/2016-01-17-intro-to-python.markdown

 date: 2016-01-17
 related: ["Gulp", "Tumblr to Jekyll"]
 ---
-A month after the 12-week web development program has ended and I am still learning something new everyday.
+It has been a month since the 12-week web development program has ended and I am still learning something new everyday.
 I decided to start learning Python after adding Gulp to my last project and changing my personal website to Jekyll.

 <img src="/assets/images/python-1.jpg">